 Select Left join filter.

 Click Add Main Search, which is the same concept used in Dashboard represents an entity table.
 This opens a dialog where you can select the relevant entity table.

 In the dialog box, select the entity table that you are using as the main search and click Done.
 The Mapping visualization to searches panel shows the list of Dashboard 360 compatible visualizations and whether or not they are assigned to a search node.

 A warning icon indicates that a visualization is not yet assigned to a search node.

 To assign a visualization, click the entity node to select it, then click the plus + button beside the required visualization (1).

 You can now build the dashboard data model by defining how this search is to be relationally connected with other searches (that is, which path in the relational data model to take).
 To do this, click the plus button on the lower-right of the Main Search node (2).
 This opens a dialog that shows all of the possible relations that come from the chosen entity table, as well as all possible entity tables that can be reached through those relations.

-Select the desired entity table node and click Done.
+Select the desired entity table, relation and click Done.